wallali/servicekit/Readme.md

 servicekit
 ===========
-An assortment of useful service wrappers with a uniform initialisation and simplified client calls.
+An assortment of useful service wrappers with uniform initialisation and simplified client calls.

 Setup